Living in Osaka Vs. Tokyo

 Osaka Delicacies

 Japanese people love to eat.
-Many foreigners new to Japan show their surprise to see so many programs about food, even on television.
-However, Osaka people are especially known for their food obsession.
+Many foreigners new to Japan are surprised to see so many programs about food, even on television.
+However, the Osaka people are especially known for their obsession with food.

 The expression “Kuidaore” in Osaka, which means eat till you are bankrupt, expresses the Osaka people’s obsession with food.